kigawas/minichain/README.md

 ## How to run

-Install dependencies first by running `pip install -r requirements.txt`.
+Install dependencies first by running `poetry install`.

 Open 3 terminals and run separately: